realaryann/shell/readme.md

 Some things I'll fix pretty soon:

--> Input & output redirection cannot stack into more than 1 command at a time -> Piping cannot stack into more than 1 command at a time
+-> Input & output redirection cannot stack into more than 1 command at a time <br>
+-> Piping cannot stack into more than 1 command at a time

 (Eg: ls > a.txt works, but ls > a.txt > b.txt doesn't)